OP-TED/ted-rdf-docs/notebooks/stories/cpv-and-notices.md

 - HTTP URIs: Each identifier is also a URL, allowing you to directly access the data using, for example, a web browser.
 - Include links to other URIs.
 So we can connect the data together.

-Additionally, the Publications Office offers a SPARQL endpoint that allows querying its contents using SPARQL, a powerful language for querying RDF data.
+Additionally, the Publications Office offers an endpoint, https://publications.europa.eu/webapi/rdf/sparql, that allows querying its contents using [SPARQL](https://en.wikipedia.org/wiki/SPARQL), a powerful language for querying RDF data.
+The endpoint can be queried from several applications.

 This document provides some examples of how you can leverage SPARQL to unlock valuable insights from the eProcurement dataspace.